Module 3.1: What is Observability?

 Total: ___/18

-- 7-12: Partial observability, can debug some issues
+- 7-12: Partial observability.
+You can debug some issues but will struggle with complex distributed failures.

-- 13-18: Good observability, can investigate most issues
+- 13-18: Good observability.
+You can confidently investigate and resolve most novel issues efficiently.

 | Capability | Current State | What’s Missing | First Step to Improve |